-Ulema assure support for protection of Dasu Dam workers
+Ulema assure support for protection of Dasu dam workers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: Ulema in Upper Kohistan on Thursday announced to extend their support to the district administration in providing security to foreigners working on the 4300 megawatts Dasu hydropower project.
+MANSEHRA: The ulema in Upper Kohistan on Thursday vowed to support the district administration in providing security to foreigners working on the 4300 megawatts Dasu hydropower project.

 The work on the dam was suspended last month when Wapda’s security guards opened fire on a group of locals who attempted to enter into an under-construction tunnel of Dasu dam and five of them were injured.

+Meanwhile, Yusufzai also gave away Rs220 million cheques to locals whose land was acquired for the dam.

-“This mega energy project would not only meet the electricity shortfall in the country but also put Upper Kohistan on the path of development.”
+“This mega energy project would not only meet the electricity shortfall in the country but also put Upper Kohistan on the path of development,” he said.